Conference Forms and Timeline 2018

 - Internal Speakers are those who are from Maryland and Delaware (they do not qualify for an overnight hotel stay or mileage stipend).

-- External speakers are persons who come to the conference from outside of Maryland and Delaware (they are provided with one night’s lodging and mileage).
+- External speakers are persons who come to the conference from outside of Maryland and Delaware.
+They can be provided with one night’s lodging, a meal and mileage depending upon your library division or group’s budget.
+Need help?
+Contact your Division President or Michelle Hughes / Cathay Keough.

 These forms must be signed by presenters/speakers along with the title and a brief description of the workshop (for the brochure and to publicize it).
 They are putting in writing that they are committed to speaking at the conference.
 At the same time, work on publicity (see below).